-PRIOR AUTHORIZATION (PA) REQUESTS: Physician's may request payment for exceptions to program limitations outlined in Section 1203.1A(1) of this Chapter and medications requiring prior authorization in Appendix A of this Chapter by forwarding a PA request to the Quality Improvement Organization (QIO-like vendor).
-PA requests may be done via phone, fax or via FHSC's Web PA.
-The phone/fax number is located in Section 1205 of this Chapter.
+Prior Authorization Requests: Physician's may request payment for exceptions to program limitations outlined in Section 1203.1A(1) of this Chapter and medications requiring prior authorization in Appendix A of this Chapter by forwarding a Prior Authorization request to the QIO-like vendor.
+Prior Authorization requests may be done via phone, fax or via Magellan's Web Prior Authorization.